DeepFace: Ten-year challenge

 In 2019, a Facebook challenge went viral asking users to post a photo from 10 years ago and one from 2019.
 The challenge was coined the "10 Year challenge."
 More than 5 million people participated in the challenge, including many celebrities.
 Worry arose that Facebook's 10 year challenge was designed to train Facebook's facial recognition database.
 Kate O'Neill, a writer for Wired, wrote an op-ed that echoed this possibility.
 Facebook denied that they played a role in generating the challenge.
 However, individuals have argued that the concerns that underscore theories around the 10 year challenge are echoed by broader concerns about Facebook and the right to privacy.

 Racism in facial identification technology

 Facial recognition algorithms are not universally successful.
-While the algorithms are capable of classifying faces with over 90% accuracy in some cases, accuracy is lower when the algorithms are pled to women, black individuals, and young people.
-The systems falsely identify black and asian faces 10 to 100 times more than they do with white faces.
+While the algorithms are capable of classifying faces with over 90% accuracy in some cases, accuracy is lower when the algorithms are applied to women, black individuals, and young people.
+The systems falsely identify black and Asian faces 10 to 100 times more than they do with white faces.
 Because algorithms are primarily trained with white men, systems like DeepFace have a more difficult time identifying them.
 It is projected that once facial recognition data bases are trained to identify people of color — exposing them to more diverse faces — they will be more successful at identification.